cmtt/dijs/README.md

 ### array notation

 A module is represented as array with uneven length.
 Dependencies are represented by strings, the actual module function must be the last value of the array.
-You can also inject dot-delimited dependencies.
+You can also inject dot-delimited dependencies and use different variable names for dependencies with this notation.

 ````js
 var mod = new Di();